mypetertw/mariadb-backup/README.md

 $ php MariaDB-Backup.php
 ```

-After the execution is complete, it will generate a .sql.gz file in the save path you specified.
+After the execution is complete, it will generate a `.sql.gz` file in the `save path` you specified.

 ## Using Crontab

-You can schedule your backup script using Linux's Crontab.
+You can schedule your backup script using Linux's `Crontab`.

 ```sh
 $ crontab -e